byrobingames/unityads/README.md

 ## Main Features

-  * Video Support.
+  * Video Support
-  * Rewarded Video Support.
+  * Rewarded Video Support

 ## How to Install